-- Do all your conclusions really contribute to answering the research question?
+- Do all your conclusions contribute to answering the research question?

-- If not, are they really worth mentioning?
+- If not, are they worth mentioning?

 - At least separate them from the others ("Further results")

 - Are all your conclusions solidly backed up by your data?

 - If not, formulate them very weakly

-- Can all conclusions easily be traced backwards through the study:
+- Credibility check: Can all conclusions clearly be traced backwards through the study?

-- back to the analysis results
+- Back to the analysis results,

-- from there to the analysis technique
+- from there to the analysis technique,

-- from there to the raw data
+- from there to the raw data,

 - from there to the study design and setup?